EdenShtein/FlightSimulatorControl/README.md

 # Flight Simulator Control

-A project we are developing during the coming year in Advanced software development course.
+A project we developed during the in the advanced software development course, which deals with java programming, with emphasis on design patterns and programming principles such as SOLID and GRASP.
-The project is written in Java about generic server-side that given a problem, he could solve it.
+As well as object-oriented architectures and the development of JavaFX desktop application.

-## Introduction
+## Server

-As said in the main description, this project is about a general server, in which the programmer can decide how and what the server will do given a general problem and how he should solve it.

 We want to write a general server, a server that can be used again and again in various projects.
 To do so, he must make a fundamental and important separation: separating what changes between a project and a project, and what is not.